 The user fills a neti pot with a saltwater solution, tilts their head back, and pours the solution into one nostril.
 The liquid goes into one nostril and out of the other one.

 With its roots in Indian Ayurvedic medicine, nasal irrigation and possible devices for administering the treatment were first introduced to Western medicine by The Lancet journal in 1902.
-In a survey of 330 primary care physicians, 87 percent advised that they recommend SNI to people that visit for one or more conditions.
+In a survey of 330 primary care physicians,

-The FDA, however, warns that the incorrect use of neti pots and other devices for rinsing out the sinuses, including squeeze bottles, battery-operated pulsed water devices, and bulb syringes, have been linked to a higher risk of infection.
+The FDA, however, warns that the incorrect use of neti pots and other devices for rinsing out the sinuses, including squeeze bottles, battery-operated pulsed water devices, and bulb syringes, have been linked to a